COSBlab/EMMIVox/tutorials/1-refinement/README.md

    We postprocess the NVT equilibration trajectory to obtain an optimal scaling factor between experimental and predicted map.

-   `bash optimize_scale.sh 16`
+   `bash optimize_scale.sh 8`

-   Here we are using 16 CPU cores (and the GPU) to postprocess the trajectory with PLUMED.
+   Here we are using 8 CPU cores (and the GPU) to postprocess the trajectory with PLUMED.
 The optimal value of the scale will be printed in `BEST_SCALE` at the end of the optimization.
 This will be used for both single-structure refinement and ensemble modelling.

-   **Note 1**: If you have a monomeric protein or a heterocomplex, you need to edit `plumed_EMMI_template_BFACT.dat` before executing the `optimize_scale.sh` script
+   **Note**: If you have a monomeric protein or a heterocomplex, you need to edit `plumed_EMMI_template_BFACT.dat` before executing the `optimize_scale.sh` script
                and comment the line starting with `BFACT_NOCHAIN`.
 This option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.

-   **Note 2**: At this stage we are also preparing a PDB file called `step3_input_xtc.pdb` containing only the atoms in the GROMACS group `System-XTC` (the atoms saved in the trajectory).
-When prompted by the `optimize_scale.sh` script, select the correct group interactively.

    **Working directory**: `3-Map-Scaling`

 ## 4. Production